-See note 3.16 for a description of the accounting policies for each category of financial instruments.
-Information relating to fair values are presented in the related notes.
-The methods used to measure fair value are described in note 13.6.
+AASB 7.27 See Note 3.16 for a description of the accounting policies for each category of financial instruments.
+Information relating to fair values is presented in the related notes.
+The methods used to measure fair value are described in Note 13.6.